On Walden Pond

 Finished Thoreau’s Walden, reading it mainly to and from work on the bus.
 (I mentioned earlier the coincidence that it was the subject of BBC’s “In Our Time” recently too, just as I had unpacked the book from our recent relocation onto the bed-side cabinet – so a comprehensive re-read was in order.)

-A little book that has caused a lot to be written, so I guess any summary of mine I can’t add much.
+A little book that has caused a lot to be written, so I guess any summary of mine can’t add much.
 Also a significant amount of inconsistency in the (idyllic) naive and (worldly) wise “lifestyle” advice, so hard to pick out individual points that stand up by themsleves.
 The message really is know thyself, know the world.
 A balance of society and solitude, private and social food preparation and eating.
 As I blogged earlier, a balance of reading the great books, and not reading too much.
 A balance of immersion in local detail and experience of the foreign; better to travel “for & with” your experiences en-route than to arrive via a “conduit”, etc …

 One of my pet subjects the etymology of words with l/f/b/v genes in their roots.
 Thoreau has a wonderful passage originating from watching frozen ground melting in the spring and pushing forward tiny rivulets of sand to create new structures – which turns into a metaphor for patterns of (designs for) life of all kinds at all levels (physical, biological & mental) and at all scales (from the granularity of individual grains, leaves & thoughts to entire continents, cosmologies & cultures).
-Taking in the play between the fluid construction of “thaw” and the destructive force of “Thor”, it is a long real and playful etymological, phoenetic and metaphorical – whole world in a grain of sand – riff on leaf / lobe / love / lip / labia / live and many more.
+Taking in the play between the fluid construction of “thaw” and the destructive force of “Thor”, it is a long and playful etymological, phoenetic and metaphorical – whole world in a grain of sand – riff on leaf / lobe / love / lip / labia / live and many more.
 Wonderul.
-Something I may come back to and join up with the r/t/a (arts & crafts) riff from Pirsig … aha, the “rites” of spring (See post note below).
+Something I may come back to and join up with the r/t/a (arts & crafts) riff from Pirsig … aha, the “rites” of spring.
+(See post note below for the full quote.)

 The focus of this post is this …